box/boxcli/README.md

 4. Check that the CLI is configured correctly and working with the following command:
     * `box users get me`

+## Settings
+The Box CLI has several settings you use to change its default behavior.

+Access the Box CLI settings with the `box configure settings` command.

+* `box configure settings list`
+    * Use this command to see all current settings

+### Box Reports and Box Downloads
+One of the Box CLI settings is for the folders that the CLI uses to generate reports and to download files.

+The reports folder is named `Box Reports` and stored in the appropriate `Documents` area for your OS and current user.

+The downloads folder is named `Box Downloads` and stored in the appropriate `Downloads` area for your OS and current user.

+* `get-folder-name`
+    * Use the `-r|--reports` or `-d|--downloads` flag to see the current name of the Box Reports and Box Downloads folders
+* `set-folder-name`
+    * Use the `-r|--reports` or `-d|--downloads` flag change the default name of the Box Reports and Box Downloads folders
+* `get-folder-path`
+    * Use the `-r|--reports` or `-d|--downloads` flag to see the current path of the Box Reports and Box Downloads folders
+* `set-folder-path`
+    * Use the `-r|--reports` or `-d|--downloads` flag change the default path of the Box Reports and Box Downloads folders

+### Toggle JSON Output
+The CLI will print responses to the commands you use in plain text with informative messages.

+If you'd prefer to instead receive the direct JSON response from the API for all calls, you can toggle this setting instead of including `--json` on every individual call.

+* `toggle-output-json`
+    * Sets every command to print the JSON response from the API.

+### Box Reports File Format
+When you use `--save` with a command, the CLI defaults to JSON for the file format.
+You can change this to CSV to automatically save as CSV files instead.

+* `get-file-format`
+    * Get the current file format for reports.
+* `set-file-format`
+    * Set the current file format for reports.
+Use `-j|json` or `-c|--csv`.

 ## Common CLI Commands and Options
 * `-h|--help`
     * The help option will list more instructions on using commands and subcommands.